Latest KernelDAO (KERNEL) News Update

 TLDR

-KERNEL's social chatter is a tug-of-war between its strong fundamentals and regulatory headwinds.
+KERNEL's chatter is a tug-of-war between its impressive fundamentals and a regulatory cloud over its exchange listings.
 Here’s what’s trending:

 Deep Dive